-In the past few years, a wave of technologies, including AI-powered software solutions, has transformed the toolkit of venture capital firms.
+In the past few years, a wave of technologies, including artificial intelligence-powered software solutions and automation, has transformed the toolkit of venture capital firms.

 Network + Deal Tracking